Blazes on Mt Eden and Mt Wellington in Auckland

+There are a number of fires around the country tonight - including a massive blaze on Mt Wellington - with fireworks believed to be the culprit.

-Nearby, a blaze is also burning at Mt Wellington.
-Enormous plumes of smoke are rising up over the north side of the mountain and there is no road access, so firemen are forced to roll out "hundreds of metres" of hose, he said.
+Enormous plumes of smoke are rising up over the north side of Mt Wellington, enshrouding the city.

+There is no road access, so firemen are forced to roll out "hundreds of metres" of hose.
+A helicopter can be seen circling above the hill.

+The blaze is 200m by 100m with multiple crews working to extinguish it, Fire and Emergency NZ shift manager Carren Larking said.

 Olivia Drew was at the scene and told the Herald: "Some guy came over and told us there were a bunch of young adults and they'd been letting off fireworks and then it just caught on fire.
 Then they ran away obviously and we ran over to see it."